pnminh/aws-solutions-architect-associate-notes-SAAC03/security/KMS.md

 - keys are replicated with same id into diffrent region
 - encrypt and decypt in other keys
 - use case to encrypt global services (auroa global, dynamo global tables)

+## vs cloudHSM
+- KMS: multi-tenant vault
+- CloudHSM: dedicated vault

+## Customer Managed CMK (Customer-created):

+These are CMKs that you create and manage yourself.
+You have full control over their lifecycle, rotation, and permissions.

+## AWS Managed CMK (Service-created):

+These are CMKs created and managed by AWS services, such as AWS CloudHSM or AWS Key Management Service itself.
+With AWS Managed CMKs, you don't have direct control over the key's lifecycle or rotation.
+AWS manages these keys on your behalf.

+## Master key:
+- Key that can be used to encrypt/decrypt data key
+- data key is short-lived one that does encryption/decryption of data
+- Envelope Encryption:

+The concept of envelope encryption involves using a data key to encrypt the actual data, and then protecting the data key by encrypting it with a CMK.
+This two-step process helps manage and secure the keys used in encryption.